rjspencer/docs/theming.md

 ### if:UserIsLoggedIn
 Checks to see if there's a logged in user

+### if:UserIsVerified
+Checks to see if a user has verified their email or not

 ### if:VenueHasWebsite
 Checks if a venue has a website.